Quebec Autoroute 73: Autoroute Laurentienne

 After the split with the A-40, the A-73 enters the foothills of the Laurentians.
 The autoroute provides access to the Stoneham Mountain Resort at kilometre 167 and bypasses Stoneham and Tewkesbury to the east.
 This stretch is cosigned with Route 175.
-The A-73 ends at kilometre 182, with a final exit at Boulevard Talbot in Stoneham.
-The road continues as Route 175, which provides a link between Quebec City and the Saguenay-Lac-Saint-Jean region to the north.
+The A-73 ends at Route 371 in Stoneham.
+The road continues as Route 175, which provides a link between Quebec City and the Saguenay-Lac-Saint-Jean region to the north (remaining as a freeway through kilometre 184, although that is not signed as A-73).

 Future

 Chaudière-Appalaches

 Community leaders continue to press for Transports Québec to extend the A-73 south to the Maine border.
 The issue resurfaced during a 2015 by-elections in Beauce-Sud, when Coalition Avenir Québec leader François Legault announced his support for extending the A-73 to Maine as a priority for his party if elected.
 For its part, Maine continues to debate private financing, construction, and operation of a proposed East-West Highway linking Quebec with the Maritime Provinces, possibly through Calais, Maine, very near where New Brunswick Route 1 has had its western terminus since October 2012.
 The proposed route, however, would involve connecting with an extended section of Autoroute 10, not the A-73, with the Autoroute 10 crossing some 57 km (35 mi) southwest of it.
 Maine currently has no plans to convert U.S. Route 201 to Interstate standards, which would provide an all-freeway connection from Quebec City to Interstate 95.